public-tech/public-tech-website/README.md

 ### test.sh

 This file contains a simple smoke test to make sure your deployment works.
 You can run this locally, but it is also run on CI.

-### up.json

-This file contains your `up` config.
-This file is used to deploy your website to your AWS infrastructure.